 RBI's hand was forced by the sharp depreciation as the negative expectations were turning out to be self-fulfilling.
 The central bank acted only a day ahead of its mid-term policy review on Friday when it is expected to announce its monetary stance for the current quarter.
 RBI is widely expected to hold rates after industrial production dipped 5.1% in October.

 Announcing new measures in interbank dealings, RBI said banks must square up their dollar position by the end of the day.
 This has been enforced by reducing the net overnight open position limit for banks.
 On forward contracts, RBI said all such deals booked by both exporters and importers will henceforth be on a fully deliverable basis.
-If any participant is forced to contract the forward
+If any participant is forced to contract the forward contract, he will not be eligible to receive any exchange gain.

 "These are short-term measures which market participants understand are aimed at stabilizing the market," said Ashish Vaidya, head of fixed income, currency and commodities trading, at UBS.
 He added that while the rupee was expected to firm up, liquidity in the forex markets would reduce.

 Dealers said the measures meant that convertibility on merchant account — which gave traders the freedom to book and rebook contracts at will — was temporarily suspended.
 This is not the last of the measures expected by the central bank.
 Other steps that RBI could possibly take include selling dollars directly to oil companies to prevent lumpy demand from driving up the dollar.
+The central bank could also look at offering non-resident Indians higher returns by removing limits on interest rates on NRI deposits.
+"The government could also look at a scheme to encourage Indians to bring home money parked overseas through a one-time scheme," said K NDey, director, Basix Forex.

 There is another school of thought among bankers that believes that once RBI starts easing rates, equity markets will pick up and money will start flowing into India as growth picks up.
 However, with inflation remaining outside RBI's comfort zone, bankers feel a rate cut is unlikely on Friday.